joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/11/world/europe/mont-blanc-climber-deaths.html

 **Trump’s Alternative for Obamacare Is Now Just ‘Concepts of a Plan’**\
 `Former President Donald J. Trump once promised to replace Obamacare with “something terrific.”
-But as the 2014 law has become more popular, he has softened his criticism.`\
+But as the 2010 law has become more popular, he has sounded less confident about a repeal.`\
 https://nytimes.com/2024/09/11/us/politics/trump-obamacare.html

 **A Rock Star Offers a Lesson in Crisis Communication**\